splunk/contentctl/README.md

 This section is under active development.
 It will allow you to easily generate verbose [web-based documentation](https://research.splunk.com) from all of your content.
 The link here shows the generation of that documentation using the content in Splunk's [security_content repo](https://github.com/splunk/security_content).

 ### contentctl test
 The static validation performed by *contentctl validate* can only take you so far.
 While it's powerful, and fast, it can only tell determine if the content is *syntactically* correct.  *contentctl test* can test your content on real Splunk Infrastructure to ensure there are no errors in your SPL, raw data can be properly ingested/processed/accelerated on your server, your search finds the event(s) you're looking for in raw data, and even provides high-level runtime performance metrics about your searches.
+As part of this workflow, a large number of apps will be installed by default.
+You can see, and edit, the list of apps in the [app_default.yml](/contentctl/templates/app_default.yml) file.
+We plan on making this even easier to update in the future, so stay tuned for updates.
-The following diagram shows this workflow at a high level
+The following diagram shows this workflow at a high level.

 ```mermaid
 graph TD